Articles Library Employee evaluation performance review

 How do you give feedback during an employee evaluation?

-Effective feedback during an employee evaluation is specific, behavioral, balanced, and forward-looking — focused on observable actions and their impact rather than personality traits or general impressions.
+Effective evaluation feedback is specific, behavioral, and forward-looking — grounded in documented examples accumulated throughout the year and delivered in a problem-solving frame that focuses on observable actions and their impact rather than personality or general impressions.

 The most effective feedback in an appraisal conversation begins with preparation.
 Managers who enter evaluation meetings with specific examples of strong and development-area performance — drawn from documentation accumulated throughout the year, not memory alone — deliver feedback that employees receive as more credible and fair.
 Vague feedback such as "you need to communicate better" is less actionable and less legally defensible than "in three instances this quarter, project updates were delivered after the agreed deadline, which required the team to reschedule dependent work."